 I thanked my dad when we got home.
 I wouldn’t have been able to handle that one on my own.
 I was super thankful she called me, but have been still trying to figure out how I’m supposed to love people in the best way possible.
 My dad, as a parent, knew what to say this time.
-And he was beginning to realize that I have a lot of encounters with people.
+And he was beginning to realize that I have a lot of encounters like this with people.

 “These things seem to happen to you all the time.
 Maybe it is your calling,” he said.